 Set up a table with face paint and brushes.

-Offer some inspirational ideas to choose from.
+Offer a selection of design ideas for children to choose from.

 Required materials:

-Face paint (crayons or non-toxic paints)
+Face paint (crayons or non-toxic paints).

-Brushes and sponges
+Brushes and sponges.

-Paint palettes
+Paint palettes.

-An inspiration book
+An inspiration board.

 Fundraising variations: